Re1nGer/NoSQL/README.md

 ## 📝 License

-This project is for educational purposes as part of the NoSQL course final assignment.
+This project is for educational purposes as part of the NoSQL course final assignment at Riga Nordic University.

 ## 👥 Team

-Data Engineering Team - Agricultural Advisory Service
+Bekjon Ibragimov